deepakcode/DSA-Tree/README.md

 7. Lowest Common Ancestor in a BST

+  If we get null from left tree then all three nodes are present in right tree, and vise versa.

+  but if left is true and right is true then the node it self is LCA.

+  So the idea is we will search for left node in left, if it is not present then both would be right tree and vise versa.

 8. Convert a given Binary Tree to Doubly Linked List

 9. Write Code to Determine if Two Trees are Identical or Not